o3de/o3de.org/content/docs/userguide/ui-editor-creating-canvases.md

+description: ' Create a canvas in the &ui-canvas-editor; to use as an invisible backdrop for your game user interface elements in &ALYlong;. '
+slug: ui-editor-creating-canvases
+title: Working with UI Canvases
+---
 # Working with UI Canvases<a name="ui-editor-creating-canvases"></a>

 The **UI Editor** uses the concept of a canvas as an invisible backdrop for your game user interface elements\.
 Once you create a canvas, you can add elements such as images, text, and buttons\.